saltybun/salt/README.md

 - `init` - inits a new `salt.json` file in the current directory with example command
 - `add` - adds a bundle to your salt interface
-- `mark` - marks the folder as a salt bundle
+- `pin` - pinning the folder as a salt bundle
 - `watch {BUNDLE} {COMMAND}` - runs the command from your bundle and restarts the process if directory contents changes
 - `i` - install the package `VALUE`